Steve Burr: England C

-In November 2005, Burr was appointed Assistant Manager to Paul Fairclough as part of the England C managerial team.
+In November 2005, Burr was appointed assistant manager to Paul Fairclough as part of the England C managerial team.
 His first game resulted in a 2–0 victory over Belgium.
-Since 2006, under Fairclough's and Burr's guidance, England C have recorded 19 wins, 7 draws and have only suffered 4 defeats.
+From 2006, under Fairclough's and Burr's guidance, England C recorded 19 wins, 7 draws and suffered 4 defeats.

 Stalybridge Celtic

-Burr finally left troubled Vics that summer, but understandably he was not out of work for long, as he was quickly unveiled as manager of Stalybridge Celtic.
+Burr finally left troubled Vics that summer and became manager of Stalybridge Celtic.

-His somewhat magical touch continued to rub off - Burr took his new side all the way to the Conference North play-off Final in 2008, only to be beaten by a single goal as Barrow went on to claim promotion to the Conference National.
+Burr took his new side all the way to the Conference North play-off Final in 2008, only to be beaten by a single goal as Barrow went on to claim promotion to the Conference National.